kickingvegas/YmsCoreBluetooth/README.md

 * No support is offered for the iOS simulator due to the instability of the CoreBluetooth implementation on it.
 Use this code only on iOS hardware that supports CoreBluetooth.
 Given that Apple does not provide technical support for CoreBluetooth behavior on the iOS simulator [TN2295](http://developer.apple.com/library/ios/#technotes/tn2295/_index.html), I feel this is a reasonable position to take.
 Hopefully in time the iOS simulator will exhibit better CoreBluetooth fidelity.

 ## Latest Changes

+### Mon Jun 24 2013 - Interim Release (ver 0.943)
+* Initial work on beautifying Deanna app (Issue #62) based on graphic design work by [Wayne Dahlberg](http://waynedahlberg.com).
+* Fixes to updates of RSSI values via scanning or by connection.

 ### Sat Jun 22 2013 - Interim Release (ver 0.942)
 * Reimplemented background thread UI updates to use GCD `dispatch_async()` instead of `performSelectorOnMainThread:` (Issue #61).